- 25 Aug 2025

 Checking logs of the containers

-Polarity's logs are now stored within the docker containers and can be tailed or grepped with the following command:
+Polarity's logs are now stored within the Docker containers and can be tailed or grepped with the following command:

 Polarity Platform Container